taogen-docs/technical-interview-questions/interview-technical-questions/java/java-se-jvm-tuning-interview-questions.md

 ### What is JVM run-time memory model in JVM Specification?

-Per-Thread data area:
+Per-Thread data areas:

-- **Program Counter (PC) Register**: the `pc` register contains the address of the JVM instruction currently being executed.
+- **Program Counter (PC) Register**: the `pc` register contains **the address of the JVM instruction currently being executed**.
 If the method is `native`, the value of the `pc` register is undefined.
 - **JVM Stacks**: A JVM stack stores frames.
-The JVM stack holds local variables and partial results, and plays a part in method invocation and return.
+The JVM stack holds **local variables** and **partial results**, and plays a part in method invocation and return.
 Each frame in a stack stores the current method’s local variable array, operand stack, and constant pool reference.
 A JVM stack may have many frames because until any method of a thread is finished it may call many other methods, and frames of these methods also store in the same JVM stack.
-- **Native Method Stacks**: JVM may use native method stacks to support native methods.
+- **Native Method Stacks**: JVM may use native method stacks **to support native methods**.
 The native methods are written in a language other than the Java programming language.
 JVM implementations that cannot load native methods and that do not themselves rely on conventional stacks need not supply native method stack.

-Common area
+Shared areas:

 - **Heap**: The JVM has a heap that is shared among all JVM threads.
-The heap is the run-time data area from which memory for all class instances and arrays is allocated.
+The heap is the run-time data area from which memory for all **class instances and arrays** is allocated.
 - **Method Area**: It’s part of `heap`.
 The JVM has a method area that is shared among all JVM threads.
-The method area is analogous to the storage area for compiled code of conventional language or analogous to the “text” segment in an operating system process.
-It stores per-class structures such as the run-time constant poll, field and method data, and the code for methods and constructors, including the special methods used in class and instance initialization and interface initialization.
+The method area is analogous to the storage area for **compiled code** of conventional language or analogous to the “text” segment in an operating system process.
+It stores **per-class structures** such as the **run-time constant pool, field and method data, and the code for methods and constructors**, including the special methods used in class and instance initialization and interface initialization.
 - **Run-time Constant Pool**: It’s part of `method area`.
 A run-time constant pool is a per-class or per-interface run-time representation of the `constant_pool` table in a `class` file.
-It contains several kinds of constant, ranging from numeric literals known at compile-time to method and field references that must be resolved at run-time.
+It contains several kinds of constant, ranging from **numeric literals** known at compile-time to method and **field references** that must be resolved at run-time.
 The run-time constant pool serves a function similar to that of a symbol table for a conventional programming language, although it contains a wider range of data than a typical symbol table.

 ### Heap memory model for generational garbage collection(GC)?